Pleven: Climate

-Pleven's climate is humid continental.
+Pleven has a humid continental climate (Köppen Climate Classification Dfa).
 Winters are cold with snow: temperatures can fall below -20 C overnight.
 Springs are mild, with temperatures around 20 C. Summers are warm, and temperatures have exceeded 38 C on occasion.
 The average annual temperature is around 12 C.

 History

 Prehistory and antiquity

 The earliest traces of human settlement in the area date from the 5th millennium BC, the Neolithic.

 Numerous archaeological findings, among them the Nikolaevo treasure found in Bulgaria, evidence for the rich culture of the Thracians, who inhabited the area for thousands of years.

 In the beginning of the new era, the region became part of the Roman province of Moesia, and a road station called Storgosia arose near present-day Pleven on the road from Oescus (near modern Gigen) to Philippopolis (now Plovdiv).
 It later evolved into a fortress.
 One of the most valued archaeological monuments in Bulgaria from the period is the Early Christian basilica from the fourth century discovered near the modern city.